hatem1264/hatem1264/README.md

-- 👋 Hi, I’m ZAYENI Hatem
-- 👀 I’m interested in Inverse problems, PDE's Numerical analysis, Scientific computing and High-performance computing
-- 🌱 I’m currently PHD student at National Engineering School of Tunis - Tunisia
-- 💞️ I’m looking to collaborate on Inverse problems, PDE's Numerical analysis, Scientific computing and High-performance computing
-- 📫 How to reach me : hatem.zayeni@enit.utm.tn / https://www.linkedin.com/in/zayeni-hatem-51ab61101/

 # ZAYENI Hatem

 👋 Hi there!
-I'm ZAYENI Hatem, a PhD student at the National Engineering School of Tunis, Tunisia.
+I'm ZAYENI Hatem, i graduated in December 2023 from the National School of Engineers of Tunis (ENIT) with a doctorate in applied mathematics.
+Since then, I have been actively engaged in learning and making progress in Artificial Intelligence (AI) for mathematics problems and data science.
+Additionally, I have contributed to the academic community by providing practical workshops at ENIT for the first year of the Master's program in Mathematical Modeling and Data Science.
+Currently, I am in a 3-month postdoctoral position at Lab lamè at INSA Bourges, where I am continuing my research in developing numerical algorithms to solve inverse problems.

 Welcome to my GitHub profile!

 ## Computer & Scientific Calculation Skills